Badge - Avvo Rating 10, Superb

 The National Trial Lawyers Top 100

-Understanding Court Hearings
+Sarasota Understanding Court Hearings Lawyer

-Sarasota Criminal Defense Lawyers Defending Your Rights
+Understanding Court Hearings Attorney in Sarasota, FLSarasota Criminal Defense Lawyers Defending Your Rights

 When contacted by a new client, often the first question asked is “what is going to happen at my court date?”
 This type of question reveals the truth that many people charged with crimes simply do not even have a basic understanding of the criminal justice system and its many complicated terms of art.
 If you feel the same way, the important thing to remember is that it is not your fault.
 In truth, the criminal justice system is designed to be that way.
 It is an ancient institution that still uses arcane latin terms to describe very simple and basic court processes.
 Because the system is designed to confuse and overwhelm the average person, it is important that you do not hesitate to call an experienced Sarasota criminal lawyer if you are charged with a criminal offense.